ANTI-DISCRIMINATION AND HARASSMENT POLICY

 Retaliation against any individual reporting apparent violations of this policy and/or participating in an investigation is also strictly prohibited.
 Retaliation must be reported and will be investigated and corrected in the same fashion as other violations of this policy.

 Students found to be in violation of this policy are subject to disciplinary penalties, under the Student Code of Conduct, up to and including expulsion from the College.
 Employees found to be in violation of this policy are subject to disciplinary penalties, up to and including termination of employment.

-Questions regarding this Policy should be directed to the Vice President of Human Resources and/or the Vice President of Finance.
+Questions regarding this Policy should be directed to the Executive Director of Human Resources, Compliance & Security.

 Professional Demeanor and Interaction